-Radioactive material monitoring was conducted at rivers, lakes and coastal areas in locations centered on Fukushima Prefecture, such as Miyagi and Ibaraki Prefectures, where contamination with radioactive materials was suspected.
+Radioactive material monitoring was conducted at rivers, lakes and coastal areas in Miyagi, Ibaraki and other Prefectures, centered on Fukushima Prefecture, where contamination with radioactive materials was suspected.

-In FY2019, monitoring covered 602 locations and analysis was conducted for radioactive cesium and strontium in water, etc.
+In FY2022, monitoring covered 602 locations and analysis was conducted for radioactive cesium and strontium in water, etc.

 Monitoring results of radioactive cesium concentrations in water are as follows.
-Monitoring results for sediments (mud of the bottom of rivers, lakes, etc.) are shown in p.40 of Vol. 2, "Radioactive Material Monitoring in the Water Environment (River Sediments)" through to p.42 of Vol. 2, "Radioactive Material Monitoring in the Water Environment (Coastal Area Sediments)."
+Monitoring results for sediments (mud of the bottom of rivers, lakes, etc.) are shown in p.44 of Vol. 2, "Radioactive Material Monitoring in the Water Environment (River Sediments)" through to p.46 of Vol. 2, "Radioactive Material Monitoring in the Water Environment (Coastal Area Sediments)."